calpoly-iandunn/csc471/assignments/final.md

 Dates to watch out for:

-- Meet with instructor during lab to finalize project choice 11/13 (Monday)
+- Meet with instructor during lab to finalize project choice Monday 11/13

-- Submit short (1-2 paragraphs) description of project 11/15 (Wednesday)
+- Submit short (1-2 paragraphs) description of project Friday 11/17

 - Required in lab project check-in: 11/27 and 12/1 (should be able to demonstrate some progress on the project)